 - ¼ cup sunflower seeds roasted

-To make the dressing: Mix together 1 tablespoon apple cider vinegar and non-dairy milk, and let sit for 10 minutes.
+- Make the dressing: Mix together the apple cider vinegar and non-dairy milk, and let sit for 10 minutes.
 It will curdle, which is what you want.
-Place the curdled milk in a blender along with the cashews, lemon juice, the remaining apple cider vinegar, mustard, sea salt, and garlic.
+Place the curdled milk in a blender along with the cashews, lemon juice, mustard, sea salt, and garlic.
 Blend until smooth and creamy.
 If the dressing seems too thick, add water, a teaspoon at a time.
 Stir in the chopped chives.